JetBlue Flight 292: Incident

+Because JetBlue planes are equipped with DirecTV satellite television, passengers on Flight 292 were able to watch live news coverage of their flight and listen to "analysts discuss[ing] their probable fate" while the plane circled over the Los Angeles for hours burning off fuel.
+Reportedly, moments before the plane touched down, a member of the flight crew turned off the broadcast as they had decided that it was "upsetting the passengers too much."

 Emergency services and fire engines were standing by on the LAX ramp ahead of the landing.
 Although foam trucks were available, they were not used.
-The U.S. FAA no longer recommends pre-foaming runways, chiefly due to concerns that it would deplete firefighting foam supplies which might later be needed to respond to a fire; it is also difficult to determine exactly where a runway should be foamed, and pre-foaming might also reduce the effectiveness of the aircraft's brakes, potentially causing it to slide off the runway.

-The plane landed on runway 25L.
+The US Federal Aviation Administration no longer recommends pre-foaming runways, chiefly due to concerns that it would deplete firefighting foam supplies that might later be needed to respond to a fire; it is also difficult to determine exactly where a runway should be foamed, and pre-foaming might also reduce the effectiveness of the aircraft's brakes, potentially causing it to slide off the runway.The plane landed on runway 25L.
 The nose gear generated sparks and flames when it touched down, but the plane was otherwise undamaged.
 To keep the nose gear off the ground as long as possible, reverse thrust was not used to slow the aircraft.
 As a result, the plane took longer than usual to decelerate, coming to a stop at 6:20 p.m. just 1000 ft before the end of the 11096 ft runway.
 (In comparison, the longest runway at Long Beach is .)
 Los Angeles Fire Dept. Battalion Chief Lou Roupoli said, "The pilot did an outstanding job.
-He kept the plane on its rear tires as long as he could before he brought [the nose gear down]".
+He kept the plane on its rear tires as long as he could before he brought the nose gear down".

 Aftermath and evaluation

 Passengers began to disembark less than seven minutes later.
 The landing was smooth and no physical injuries were reported.
-The aircraft was evacuated via an airport stairs vehicle, as opposed to evacuation slides typically used in an emergency situation.
+The aircraft was evacuated via an airport stairs vehicle, as opposed to evacuation slides.

 As JetBlue did not operate from LAX at the time, the aircraft was towed to a Continental Airlines hangar at LAX for evaluation.
 Expert opinion expressed was that, despite the drama and live worldwide coverage, there was little real danger to the passengers or crew of Flight 292.
 The A320, like all modern airliners, is engineered to tolerate certain failures, and, if necessary, can be landed without the nose gear at all.

-The NTSB report says that worn-out seals were to blame for the malfunction, and that the BSCU system contributed to the problem.
+The National Transportation Safety Board report says that worn-out seals were to blame for the malfunction, and that the Brake Steering Control Unit (BSCU) system contributed to the problem.
 The NTSB reported that Airbus had since upgraded the system to take care of the problem.

-Following the incident, the aircraft was repaired and returned to service still bearing the name "Canyon Blue."
-The flight route designation for JetBlue's flights from Burbank to New York was changed from 292 to 358 (the other direction became 359).
+Following the incident, the aircraft was repaired and returned to service still bearing the name "Canyon Blue".
+The flight route designation for JetBlue's flights from Burbank to New York was changed from 292 to 358 while the other direction became 359.